 I have purchased my berries from More Than Alive and also from multiple sellers on Easy and on Amazon.
-But, if you’re resourceful, you might be able to find some of these growing in the wild…I know some of my friends have.
+But, if you’re super resourceful, you might be able to find some of these growing in the wild…I know some of my friends have.
 However, I am too scared of getting into a poison ivy patch to even attempt this. #accidentprone

-If you think “Good grief, Stacy.
+If you’re thinking “Good grief, Stacy.
 I just don’t have time to gallivant around the countryside trying to find elderberries.
 And if I had dried berries, I couldn’t make this syrup because I’m afraid of being injured by popping blueberries and I’m secretly afraid of turning on my stove.”
 If that’s you, guess what?
 Never fear!
 Vitacost has a myriad of different elderberry products – remember to sign up for your free $10 before your first purchase!

 Homemade Elderberry Syrup

 - 1 cup dried elderberries